China-Indonesia Closer Economic Ties: Trade and Investment Opportunities

 China plays a crucial role in Indonesia’s foreign economic and trade relations, with bilateral investment and trade cooperation growing rapidly in recent years.
 Indonesia, the birthplace of the “21st Century Maritime Silk Road,” saw President Xi Jinping propose the initiative during his visit in October 2013, elevating China-Indonesia relations to a comprehensive strategic partnership.
 In November 2022, President Xi and President Joko Widodo reached a significant consensus on building a China-Indonesia community with a shared future.

-At the invitation of President Xi Jinping, the new President Prabowo Subianto of the Republic of Indonesia made a state visit to China from November 8 to 10, 2024.
-This visit marks President Prabowo’s first official trip since taking office.
+At the invitation of President Xi Jinping, President Prabowo Subianto of the Republic of Indonesia made a state visit to China from November 8 to 10, 2024, marking his first official trip since taking office.
 Following the visit, China and Indonesia issued a joint statement on advancing their comprehensive strategic partnership and building a community with a shared future, committing to creating a new framework for all-around development cooperation.
+High-level engagement has continued into 2025, which marks the 75th anniversary of China-Indonesia diplomatic ties.
+In May 2025, Chinese Premier Li Qiang visited Jakarta, where both governments signed four memorandums of understanding on economic cooperation and renewed the Two Countries, Twin Parks (TCTP) industrial collaboration framework.

 The Indonesian government prioritizes the development of emerging sectors such as the green economy and digital economy.
 Leveraging its natural resources, consumer potential, and labor force, Indonesia has significantly increased its investment and support in renewable energy, electric vehicles, high-value-added downstream mining industries, electronic communications, and healthcare.